MislavJaksic/Practice/CrackingTheCodingInterview/README.md

 A candidate will first do a screening interview.
 After a successful screening, you will be brought on site to interview with 3 to 6 people.

-In general, most big tech companies interview in the same way.
+In general, most big tech companies interview the same way.

 ### Special situations